 We made million-dollar decisions based on correlation masquerading as causation.

-Agentic learning systems shatter these constraints through three transformative capabilities:
+Agentic learning systems shatter these constraints through three transformative capabilities.

-Real-Time Learning Loops Learning now happens in milliseconds, not months:
+Learning now happens in milliseconds, not months:

 • Immediate responses update tactical models instantly